 In the last blogs, we proved that most traditional job interviews are unreliable, and explained why companies like Google are moving away from using this popular selection tool.
 This is not to say companies should abandon job interviews altogether.
+Job interviews have become an integral part of the recruitment process.
 It is the way interviews are conducted that must be changed.

 While much less popular than traditional, unstructured interviews, structured interviews are far more powerful in terms of predicting actual job performance.
 Structured interviews enable hiring managers to make personal connections with candidates while minimising the impacts of bias.

 In the Frank Schmidt and John Hunter analysis, structured interviews were tied with GMA (general mental abilities) tests as the second-best predictor of on-the-job performance.
 They account for 26% of hired employees’ subsequent performance, as opposed to the 14% of unstructured interviews.

 In comparison to unstructured interviews, structured interviews are far more demanding and time-consuming in terms of preparation and implementation.
 Lists of job-related questions have to be written down, tested and validated.

 Weighting is assigned to each question according to its relative importance.
 The questions then have to be delivered to each candidate in a consistent manner, and the candidates’ responses have to be carefully scored during the interviews.
 But the efforts pay off in the end.

 Structured interviews eliminate most biases and subjectivity via standardisation.
 All candidates are asked the same questions, which are job-related and carefully crafted to measure the candidates’ specific skills, competencies and experiences.
 Random, brainteaser questions should be avoided.

 Each question is assigned a certain weight, for they are not equally important.
 The interviewers should also score each answer immediately rather than wait until the end of the session to avoid biases like recency and availability.